Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 The `OnValueChanged` example shows a simple server-authoritative `NetworkVariable` being used to track the state of a door (that is, open or closed) using a non-ownership-based server RPC.
 With `RequireOwnership = false` any client can notify the server that it's performing an action on the door.
 Each time the door is used by a client, the `Door.ToggleServerRpc` is invoked and the server-side toggles the state of the door.
 When the `Door.State.Value` changes, all connected clients are synchronized to the (new) current `Value` and the `OnStateChanged` method is invoked locally on each client.

-It is important to note how [RPCs](../advanced-topics/message-system/rpc.md) can be used in tandem with `NetworkVariable` state.
-An `RPC` call is used in tandem with a `NetworkVariable`.
-The `RPC` handles instantaneous notification of state, while the `NetworkVariable` handles synchronization across clients of that state.
+It's important to note how [RPCs](../advanced-topics/message-system/rpc.md) can be used in tandem with `NetworkVariable` state.
+When an `RPC` call is used in tandem with a `NetworkVariable`, the `RPC` handles instantaneous notification of state, while the `NetworkVariable` handles synchronization across clients of that state.

 ```csharp
 public class Door : NetworkBehaviour